 Regular cartridge replacement is very important if you wish to see your fish and plants thrive in your aquarium.
 Not doing so will run the risk of killing your fish due to excess particles, unwanted chemicals, and unwelcome organisms.
 Change your cartridge once a month or if you see a significant decrease in the flow rate of your water.

-Installing an internal filter presents various benefits than you could possibly know.
+Installing a 20-gallon internal filter presents various benefits than you could possibly know.
 One of which is its quiet operation.
 Since the whole filter is submerged in water, you won’t hear any noise coming from the filter.
 The water will muffle all the noise coming from the filter.

 Another benefit that you could enjoy is the automatic removal of unnecessary elements that are floating in the water.
-You won’t have to manually remove them all.
+You won’t have to remove them all manually.
 The internal filter will do the job for you.
 The filter will make sure that no leftover fish food will stain the water or leave harmful chemicals that could poison the fish and the plants.

 Finally, most internal filters do not require a lot of maintenance.
 Some of which are self-priming, meaning they pump air and water in order to clear its passages.